 In 1965, Slick found more musical inspiration after watching the band Jefferson Airplane at a San Francisco nightclub.
 She soon started her own group, calling it the Great Society.
 With their name, they poked fun at the "Great Society," a term used by President Lyndon B. Johnson to describe his programs for social reform.
 The band consisted of Jerry Slick on drums; Grace's brother-in-law Darby on guitar; David Minor on guitar and vocals; Peter van Gelder on saxophone; and Bard Dupont on bass.
 They found inspiration for their lyrics from the social and political turmoil bubbling over in the United States at the time.

 For the group's second album Surrealistic Pillow (1967), Slick wrote the ballad "White Rabbit", which proved to be one of Jefferson Airplane's biggest hits.
 She later revealed to journalist James M. Clash that she wrote the Spanish ballad on a second-hand upright piano filled with broken keys.
-In addition to "White Rabbit", the album also featured the hit "Somebody to Love", which Slick helped write with Darby.
+In addition to "White Rabbit," the album also featured the hit "Somebody to Love," which was written by Darby.